Posted November 2, 2020

 Trickle Up.
 A simple and popular way to make sure your battery is properly charged is to invest in a ‘trickle charger’.
 These low-amp chargers are easy to install/use and take pressure off of your alternator, which can only produce a small amount of wattage and wasn’t designed to charge a dead battery.

 Winter is a challenging time for drivers in Ottawa/Allegan County and being confronted with a car that won’t start is the last thing anyone wants to deal with this time of year.
-If you have any issues starting your vehicle or if you have any questions whatsoever about its health, be sure to give us a call at 616-796-9929 – our ASE-certified technicians are dedicated to keeping you safely on the road year-round!
+If you have any issues starting your vehicle or if you have any questions whatsoever about its health, be sure to book an appointment online or give us a call at 616-796-9929 – our ASE-certified technicians are dedicated to keeping you safely on the road year-round!